What's included in your membership

 - Adoption leave

-- Military service, civil defense service, and civilian service
+- Military service, civil defence service, and civilian service

-- Further education for pharmacy service in Norway and abroad
+- Further education for pharmacy work in Norway or abroad

 - Leave due to strikes

-Your employer assesses whether a leave case is covered by the agreement and reports it to us.
+Your employer assesses whether the leave is covered by the agreement and reports it to us.

-For other unpaid leaves not mentioned in the list above, you can maintain your membership rights for up to two years without making contributions.
-However, the leave period is not considered pensionable.
+For other types of unpaid leave not listed above, you may retain your membership rights for up to two years without contributing.
+However, these periods are not pensionable.

-You can be exempted from membership if you are covered by another pension scheme or when you perform practical service at a pharmacy to qualify for the pharmacy exam.
+You may be exempt from membership if you are covered by another pension scheme or if you are completing practical training in a pharmacy to qualify for the pharmacy examination.

-As of January 1, 2020, the requirement for 5 years of cumulative service was removed, and you should be enrolled in POA even if you will not achieve five years of cumulative service by the retirement age for your position.
-If you were hired before January 1, 2020, and were not enrolled in POA because you did not meet the 5-year requirement, you should have been enrolled starting from January 1, 2020.
+From 1 January 2020, the five-year cumulative service requirement was removed.
+You should therefore be enrolled in POA even if you are not expected to reach five years of cumulative service before your retirement age.
+If you were employed before 1 January 2020 and were not enrolled in POA because you did not meet the previous five-year requirement, you should have been enrolled from that date.

 Retaining pension rights if you leave

-If you leave a member-liable position in the pension scheme for the pharmacy sector, you retain the right to a pension as a former member.
+If you leave a position covered by the pension scheme for the pharmacy sector, you retain the right to a pension as a former member.

 Multiple sets of rules

-The following sets of rules primarily govern the pension scheme for the pharmacy sector.
-All links go to pages in Norwegian:
+The following legal frameworks primarily govern the pension scheme for the pharmacy sector.
+All links lead to pages in Norwegian: